80 Blocks from Tiffany's

 80 Blocks from Tiffany's is a 1979 documentary directed by Gary Weis.
 It depicts the lives of gang members living in the South Bronx.

 The film captures the South Bronx during an era that was rarely captured on film.
 It also captures New York City just before the advent of hip hop, the devastating effects of the crack epidemic and before the proliferation of gang gun violence.

 Originally filmed for NBC, the film never made it to air and was instead released to VHS as an educational video.
 Over time the film gained a cult following and was reissued on DVD in 2010.

 Synopsis

-80 Blocks from Tiffany's documents the lives of gang members in the Grand Concourse area of the South Bronx, between 167th and 170th Streets.
+80 Blocks from Tiffany's documents the lives of African American and Puerto Rican gang members in the Grand Concourse area of the South Bronx, between 167th and 170th Streets.
 The film focuses primarily on the members of two gangs, the Savage Skulls and the Savage Nomads, in an area with a high level of crime and urban decay.
 The film also deals with many social issues affecting the area and its residents, such as poverty, teen pregnancy, drug and alcohol abuse and illiteracy.